|

 no evidence that any of them have been threatened or harmed

+because of the political situation in Colombia.
 The court acknowledged that U.S. State Department had issued

 a warning against U.S. citizens traveling in Colombia, because